 Prompt discussion about which style is easiest to use, or have them nominate their preferred style and why.
 When everyone is finished, bring the group together to share their insights on youth leadership ideas.

 When teaching leadership skills to the youth, it's essential to be aware of the four ways leaders approach tasks so you can help teenagers identify their leadership style and improve their awareness as a facilitator.

 - Will do: Does what others desire with a positive attitude.

 - Get to: Does what they desire with a positive attitude.

 - Have to: Does what others desire with a negative attitude.

 - Must do: Does what they desire with a negative attitude.

-Most people will fluctuate between these motivations, depending on the task, their capabilities, enjoyment thereof, and context.
-Talking about leaders' attitudes can springboard a healthy discussion about group dynamics.
+Most people will fluctuate between these motivations, depending on the task, their capabilities, enjoyment, and context.
+Talking about leaders' attitudes can springboard a healthy discussion about group dynamics and leadership skills.

-Youth leadership games and activities encourage teens to communicate with classmates in person, solve problems and accomplish collective goals.
+Youth leadership games and activities encourage teens to communicate with classmates in person, accomplish collective goals and improve emotional intelligence.
 No matter what grade, teens can engage in age-appropriate games that help them learn more about themselves and others.

-Hot Ground Gym team-building activities and leadership games for middle schoolers and teens in high school are perfectly developed to help develop leadership.
+Hot Ground Gym team-building activities and leadership games for middle schoolers and teens in high school are developed to help increase student leaders.
 We run several camps throughout the year and dynamic weekly classes for kids of all ages to build physical strength and character.
 Find out how to enroll your teen by contacting us today!